Brewers vs. Reds Player Props Betting Odds

-Jonathan India and Christian Yelich are two of the players with prop bets on the table when the Cincinnati Reds and the Milwaukee Brewers meet at Great American Ball Park on Saturday (at 4:10 PM ET).
+Oddsmakers have set player props for Christian Yelich, Jonathan India and others when the Milwaukee Brewers visit the Cincinnati Reds at Great American Ball Park on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with DraftKings!